iiasa/message_ix/doc/reporting.rst

 See :doc:`genno:usage` in the genno documentation for an introduction to concepts including **quantity**, **key**, **computation**, **task**, **graph**, and **operator**.
 In :mod:`message_ix.report`:

-- The :class:`.message_ix.Reporter` class is an extended version of the :class:`genno.Computer` class.
+- The :class:`.Reporter` class is an extended version of the :class:`genno.Computer` class.
 - :mod:`ixmp` parameters, scalars, equations, and time-series data all become quantities for the purpose of reporting.
 - For example, the |MESSAGEix| parameter ``resource_cost``, defined with the dimensions (node `n`, commodity `c`, grade `g`, year `y`) is identified by the key ``resource_cost:n-c-g-y``.
   When summed across the grade/`g` dimension, it has dimensions `n`, `c`, `y` and is identified by the key ``resource_cost:n-c-y``.